CoboGlobal/cobo-waas2-js-sdk/docs/WalletsApi.md

 const apiInstance = new CoboWaas2JsApi.WalletsApi();
 const walletId = "f47ac10b-58cc-4372-a567-0e02b2c3d479"; // String | The wallet ID.
 const opts = {
-  'tokenId': "ETH_USDT", // String | The token ID, which is the unique identifier of a token.
-You can retrieve the IDs of all the tokens you can use by calling [List enabled tokens](/v2/api-references/wallets/list-enabled-tokens).
+  'chainIds': "BTC,ETH", // String | A list of chain IDs, separated by comma.
+The chain ID is the unique identifier of a blockchain.
+You can retrieve the IDs of all the chains you can use by calling [List enabled chains](/developers/v2/api-references/wallets/list-enabled-chains).
   'addresses': "0xd8dA6BF26964aF9D7eEd9e03E53415D37aA96045,0x4838B106FCe9647Bdf1E7877BF73cE8B0BAD5f97", // String | A list of wallet addresses, separated by comma.
   'limit': 10, // Number | The maximum number of objects to return.
 For most operations, the value range is [1, 50].
   'before': "RqeEoTkgKG5rpzqYzg2Hd3szmPoj2cE7w5jWwShz3C1vyGmk1", // String | An object ID that serves as a starting point for retrieving data in reverse chronological order.
 For example, if you specify `before` as `RqeEoTkgKG5rpzqYzg2Hd3szmPoj2cE7w5jWwShz3C1vyGmk1`, the request will retrieve a list of data objects that end before the object with the object ID `RqeEoTkgKG5rpzqYzg2Hd3szmPoj2cE7w5jWwShz3C1vyGmk1`.
 You can set this parameter to the value of `pagination.before` in the response of the previous request.  - If you set both `after` and `before`, an error will occur.  - If you leave both `before` and `after` empty, the first page of data is returned.  - If you set `before` to `infinity`, the last page of data is returned.